fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 # MDMcert.download analysis

-Here's how to generate an analysis of the APNS certificate using https://mdmcert.download.
+Here's how to generate an analysis of the APNs certificate using https://mdmcert.download.

 ## 1. `mdmctl mdmcert.download -new` command